easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20180823
+## major improvement in IJC after using new moment of inertia
+after the switching, the controllers seemed to be working

+but there was a requirement in rise time: if too long, TAU would not stable at one point

+tested cases:
+- 0.5 s, stable but with small "noise"
+- 0.6 s, small wingles before "settle"
+- 0.7 s, constant vibration with small "noise" (higher freq vibration)

+currently, rise time was set to 0.1 s for quick and stable response

+it should be noted the "trajectories" were not as smooth as LM cases

+if use pole placement, similar performance could be achieved

+if use lqr design, similar performance in position could be achieved with Q = [1, 1000]  (only the ratio 1:1000 mattered)

+all model could be clipped at simulation time = 1 s for details

 # 20180822
 ## started to "measure/estimate" moment of inertia w.r.t each joint
 the idea was to, first fix every joint and turn the mechanism into a structure, and then spin the structure at a constant acceleration